andrealajawai/COMP3011-CW1/README.md

 * [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)

-A PDF version of the documentation is included in this repository.
+A PDF version of the documentation is included in docs/api_docs.pdf

 ---